greenelab/deep-review/sections/03_categorize.md

 laterality, the performance was higher than a laterality-trained neural network.
 This indicates a potential strength of deep methods.
 They can repurpose features across tasks, improving overall predictions as the field tackles new challenges.
-This approach is known as transfer learning and further discussed in greater detail in the Discussion section.
+This approach is known as transfer learning (see Discussion).

 Several authors have created reusable feature sets for medical terminologies using neural embeddings, as popularized by word2Vec [@tag:Word2Vec].
 This approach